10 tips to help your Airbnb guests go off the beaten track in London

 Location: 42 Muswell Hill Rd London N10 3JP

 6. Food and pub tours

 One of the easiest ways to immerse yourself in a new culture is by trying the local cuisine and London has no shortage of amazing places to eat, drink and be merry.
 Whether you’re after a traditional pie and mash, or a delightful cream tea – a great way to sample local produce is to book yourself on a food tour (or, if drinking is more your thing, a pub crawl).
-There are a range of companies that cater for a variety of budgets – from family friendly bistro hopping to high society dining experiences.
+There is a range of companies that cater for a variety of budgets – from family-friendly bistro hopping to high society dining experiences.

 7. Flea markets